Popular IRS Tax Forms You Should Know About:

 The law limits the amount of money that can be contributed and withdrawn from tax deferred accounts and certain tax advantaged accounts.
 This should be filed whenever a person contributes too much money, withdraws too little/much, or withdraws funds for a purpose that does not conform to the type of plan (e.g. retirement, medical bills, etc).

-Used by trustees or custodians of IRA (individual retirement account) plans to report annual contributions.
+Used by trustees or custodians of IRA (individual retirement account) plans and various MSA and HAS plans to report annual contributions.
 Plan participants will receive this form from the plan by May 31 of the tax year following the contribution.
 The custodian also files the form with the IRS, so the plan participant simply needs to retain this copy for future verification if needed.

 Used to claim government issued energy tax credits.
 Such as, energy efficient windows, doors, insulation, roofing as well as Energy Star appliances.
 The form must include the costs associated with the improvements, installation dates, etc.